 How can I troubleshoot the error "Your socket connection to the server was not read from or written to within the timeout period" from Amazon S3?

 I'm trying to upload files to Amazon Simple Storage Service (Amazon S3) using the AWS Command Line Interface (AWS CLI) or an AWS SDK.
-However, I'm getting the following error:
+However, I'm getting an error.
+How do I resolve this?

 Your socket connection to the server was not read from or written to within the timeout period.
 Idle connections will be closed.
 (Service: Amazon S3; Status Code: 400; Error Code: RequestTimeout)

 When the connection between the client and the Amazon S3 server remains idle for 20 seconds or longer, Amazon S3 closes the connection.
 This results in the 400 RequestTimeout error.
 To troubleshoot this error, check the following:

 - The number of bytes set in the "Content-Length" header is less than the actual file size.

 - Network issues such as high latency, packet loss, and congestion.